LauraMasterton/perfect-prep/README.md

 #### First Time Visitor Goals
 * I want to find out what perfect prep is.
 * I want to navigate the website easily on my device.
+#### Returning Visitor Goals
+* I want to find the latest recipes.
+* I want to be able to contact the website owner with questions that have not already been addressed.
+* I want to connect with Perfect Prep through social media.
+* I want to  find their social media handles easily.